About Me

 In particular, I am deeply intruigued by the following, and would love to chat about them:

-• Carnatic music: I have been studying the Carnatic flute (veṇu) since I was twelve, and have begun a humble journey as a vaiṇika and composer.
+- Carnatic music: I have been studying the Carnatic flute (veṇu) since I was twelve, and have begun a humble journey as a vaiṇika and as a composer.

 I also enjoy Gong Fu tea, story-driven games, Pokémon, hardware, stationery (fountain pens and paper), the starry night sky, and making new friends!